 Classical Viennese Festival (Seattle International Piano Festivals) Competitive festival in March, repertoire centered on Mozart, Beethoven and other Classical composers.
 Students perform from memory, in a video format.
 Written comments, plus opportunities to earn honors and awards

 National Guild Auditions: Early June, in West Seattle.
 Detailed evaluations of repertoire and keyboard patterns.
 One-on-one exam with adjudicator.
 2-20 pieces may be performed.
 Program performed from memory, unless sightreading or transposition is tested.

-LWMTA (Lake Washington Music Teachers Assn.)
-Competition: New for 2023, on April 1.
-Play 2 memorized pieces for awards and honors.
+LWMTA Scholarship Competition: April.
+Play 2 memorized pieces for cash awards and the opportunity to represent Lake Washington Music Teachers Association at the State Conference.
 Prerequisite: LWMTA Music Artistry Program

 Music Artistry Program (LWMTA): late February.
 Master class format.
 Play 2 pieces for a short, open lesson, and also receive written comments.
 Students need not perform from memory.
 LWMTA's MAP Recognition Recital, provides a student showcase the following week.